UmbertoGostoli/Social-and-Child-Care-Model-PLoS/README.md

 When starting the simulation, a folder called 'Simulations_Folder' will be automatically created in the same folder of the files.
 Here, the simulation's results are saved (in the Outputs.csv file).

+The folder Data contains all the results of the simulations used for PLoS paper figures.